ethanbass/chromatographR/README.md

 ## Usage

 #### Importing data
-chromatographR can now import a variety of binary formats, including ChemStation and MassHunter files.
-This is accomplished using the [Aston](https://github.com/bovee/aston) or [Entab](https://github.com/bovee/entab) parsers wrapped by [chromConverter](https://ethanbass.github.io/chromConverter/)).
-See the chromConverter page for a full list of supported formats.
-Alternatively, chromatographR can be used with regular `csv` files.
+chromatographR can now import a variety of binary formats, including 'ChemStation' and 'MassHunter' files.
+This is accomplished using third-party parsers, such as [Aston](https://github.com/bovee/aston) or [Entab](https://github.com/bovee/entab), wrapped by the chromConverter package.
+See the [chromConverter page](https://ethanbass.github.io/chromConverter/) for a detailed list of supported formats.
+Alternatively, chromatographR can also be used with regular `csv` files.

 #### Analysis
 Please see the [vignette](https://ethanbass.github.io/chromatographR/articles/chromatographR.html) included with the package for details on the application of chromatographR for the analysis of HPLC data.
 A second vignette with a suggested workflow for the analysis of GC-FID data will be forthcoming soon.